Raunch aesthetics: Rihanna

-Here Rihanna expresses her fondness for out-of-the-box sex, in honor of her newfound raunchiness she embraces her power to choose how she enjoys sexual encounters.
-She forms her own sexual liberation, and breaking down gender-based binaries that prohibit women from expressing their desires.
-She goes on after this verse in the chorus confessing her expectations for bedroom etiquette.
-Proclaiming that chains and whips excite her, is a major slap in the face to white patriarchal standards of being a proper woman.
-Also shattering the oversexualizing of Caribbean women's bodies over-present in the media, by being the one to sexualize herself.
-She does this while affirming her role in raunch culture; the hypersexualizing of a culture through music videos, advertising, the clothing industry and celebrity.
+Here Rihanna expresses her fondness for out-of-the-box sex.
+She goes on to confesses that chains and whips excite her.
+She affirms her role in raunch culture; the hypersexualizing of a culture through music videos, advertising, the clothing industry and celebrity.

 Esquire Magazine declared Rihanna "the sexiest woman alive" in 2011.
 The magazine cover is Rihanna completely nude with seaweed around her body as she is posed to show skin while her intimate body parts are covered from the position she is in.
 On the cover Rihanna is drawing a sexual desire from her fingers clawing her fresh, her gun tattoo pointing towards her side boob.
 The articles author of the article Ross McCammon stated how Rihanna's presence had left him speechless.

 Rihanna has continued to top the charts with her catchy chorus and her raunchy aesthetic.
 In 2012 former boyfriend Chris Brown and Rihanna decided to collaborate on a few remixes that critics and fans rejected because of their history of domestic abuse.
 In their remix of the song "Birthday Cake", Rihanna can be perceived as singing to Brown with lyrics such as: